lmcrean/documentations/readme.md

 ## 2.1.
 Strategy plane

 The user stories are organised by EPICS.
-They can be summarised here:
+They can be summarised here.
+They were tested and debugged throughout the development process.

 https://docs.google.com/spreadsheets/d/1tii97g0Q4bVVvkrn_llrX8nOc_N2EyoOecOuMOEYFz0/edit?usp=sharing